 Bruxism includes clenching and grinding the teeth.
 Some distinguish these as “waking bruxism” and “sleep bruxism”.

-They may have different causes, in my opinion.
+They may have different causes.

 Waking bruxism is a habit that can change with awareness and practice.
 I’ve helped many clenchers learn how to relax their mouth position.